-Watch how Porsche approached Customer Experience and how they built a successful relationship with their customers since the beginning:
+Watch how Porsche approached Customer Experience and how they built a successful relationship with their customers from the beginning:

 What Is a Customer Experience Strategy?

-Customer experience, also known as CX, is your customers’ entire perception of their experience with your business or brand, both pre and post-sale, including navigating the website, talking to customer service, receiving the product/service they bought from you and in the end, reviewing the goods.
+Customer experience, also known as CX, is your customers’ entire perception of their experience with your business or brand, both pre and post-sale.
+Customer experience includes navigating the website, talking to customer service, receiving the product/service they bought from you, and in the end, reviewing the goods.

 Customer experience statistics don’t stop here.
 If you want your customers to stay loyal, you have to invest in their experience!
-The better the experience you offer your customers, the more they will buy again and will leave positive reviews.
+The better the experience you offer your customers, the more they will buy again and leave positive reviews.
 Your company will not feel the discomfort of dealing with customer complaints and returns.
-Even better, they will spread the news, which means they will be your free of charge marketers.
-After all, word of mouth publicity is the most efficient one business can get.
+Even better, they will spread the news, which means they will be your free-of-charge marketers.
+After all, word-of-mouth publicity is the most efficient one business can get.

 Customer Experience Management

-- customer value management (CVM), for implementing the best methods so that the organization should manage each customer relationship, in order to achieve durable advantages from the entire customer base.
+- Customer Value Management (CVM) for implementing the best methods so that the organization should manage each customer relationship to achieve durable advantages from the entire customer base.

-The customer experience manager will also check the customer experience cx flow chart, will study the customer experience funnel, will make the customer experience analysis, and will create a new customer experience, management models.
+The customer experience manager will also check the customer experience CX flow chart, study the customer experience funnel, make the customer experience analysis, and create a new customer experience management model.

 Customer Experience Strategy Best Practices

-According to market research, 80% of companies think that they offer great customer experiences, but only 8% of the consumers think alike.
-Therefore, it begs the question, which are the errors that lead to such a big gap?
+According to market research, 80% of companies think they offer great customer experiences, but only 8% of the consumers believe alike.
+Therefore, it begs the question, which errors lead to such a big gap?

-The Digital Trends report done by Econsultancy and Adobe shows that Customer Experience is the biggest opportunity for companies in 2019.
+The Digital Trends report done by Econsultancy and Adobe shows that Customer Experience is the biggest opportunity for companies.

-- Develop a client focused culture is a must for your CX strategies.
-Always keep in mind that the customer is the ground zero of your business.
-You wish and try to sell him something, but it’s only up to the client to decide if he buys from you or he remains a potential client indefinitely.
+- Developing a client-focused culture is a must for your CX strategies.
+Remember that the customer is the ground zero of your business.
+You wish and try to sell them something, but it’s only up to the client to decide if they buy from you or remain a potential client indefinitely.
 So, show your gratitude if the customer brings you revenues and recommendations.
 Otherwise, you’ll lose more than just a client.

 An eloquent example is Richard Branson’s reaction, owner of Virgin Atlantic Airlines.
-An unhappy first-class customer complained that he received an awful meal which he compared to a “miscellaneous central cuboid of beige matter”.
-A really difficult to digest review… Nevertheless, Virgin Atlantic saw it differently.
-Given that one of the company’s fundamental beliefs is that “a complaint is a chance to turn a customer into a lifelong friend”, owner Richard Branson wrote a reply to the furious customers.
-He apologized for the bad experience and asked the man to help Virgin Atlantic Airlines rethink the menu, in order to create a better customer experience vision.
+An unhappy first-class customer complained that he received an awful meal that he compared to a “miscellaneous central cuboid of beige matter.”
+A really difficult-to-digest review… Nevertheless, Virgin Atlantic saw it differently.
+Given that one of the company’s fundamental beliefs is that “a complaint is a chance to turn a customer into a lifelong friend,” owner Richard Branson wrote a reply to the furious customers.
+He apologized for the bad experience and asked the man to help Virgin Atlantic Airlines rethink the menu to create a better customer experience vision.

 The point is that you should see a complaint as a gift.
-If you are able to listen and understand your clients’ needs, your business success will know no boundaries.
+If you can listen and understand your clients’ needs, your business success will know no boundaries.